Special regime for group taxation

 Controlled foreign companies (CFCs)

-Profits or income derived by an entity resident in a black-listed jurisdiction, or in a jurisdiction where it is subject to an effective tax rate equal to or lower than 60% of the Portuguese standard CIT rate, exempt, or not subject to a tax similar to the Portuguese CIT, are imputed to the Portuguese taxpayer, provided it holds, directly or indirectly, at least 25% of the share capital, voting rights, or rights on income or assets of that entity (10% if more than 50% of the capital, voting rights, or rights on income or assets of that entity is held by Portuguese taxpayers).
+Profits or income derived by an entity resident in a black-listed jurisdiction, or in a jurisdiction where it is subject to an effective taxation below 50% of the taxation that would have been applied if such entity was resident for tax purposes in Portugal, are imputed to the Portuguese taxpayer, provided it holds, directly or indirectly, at least 25% of the share capital, voting rights, or rights on income or assets of that entity.
 Upon distribution of the profits, a deduction is available for previously imputed income.

 CFC rules also apply if the controlled entity (as defined above) is held by a Portuguese entity through a legal representative, fiduciary, or intermediary.